-Article 8438 Foreign Technical Delegate
+Article 8438 Technical Delegate

-- 1.1.
+1.1.
 A Technical Delegate may be appointed for CPEDIs.
 A Foreign Technical Delegate must be appointed for all Championships and Games.
-FEI will appoint the Foreign Technical Delegate(s) for Championships and Games. - 1.2.
-A list of Foreign Technical Delegates qualified to officiate at all levels of Events will be maintained by the FEI.
-The qualifications for such Para Dressage Foreign Technical Delegates are as follows: to be a past or present FEI Para Dressage/IPEC Dressage Judge or being appointed by the Para Dressage Technical Committee on the grounds of their extensive knowledge of Para Dressage and the specific requirements.
+FEI will appoint the Foreign Technical Delegate(s) for Championships and Games.

 Article 8439 Classifiers